Potentiostat Circuit Diagram and Working Principles

 Measurements of potential and current in an electrochemical system involve the working electrode for both two and three-electrode systems.
 In two-electrode systems the potential and current are measured between the working and counter electrodes.
 In three-electrode systems, a potentiostat measures the potential between the working and reference electrodes whilst the current is measured between the working and counter electrodes.

 Platinum is the most common material used for working electrodes due to its electrochemical stability and ease of fabrication.
 Other commonly used materials include gold, carbon, and mercury.

 By having a stable, known, and well-defined electrochemical potential, reference electrodes provide a constant for an electrochemical measurement.

-They are used in a three-electrode system to maintain a stable potential against which the working and counter electrodes can be measured and controlled.
+They are used in a three-electrode system to maintain a stable potential against which the potentiostat measures and controls the working and counter electrodes.
 This is achieved using materials with well-defined electrochemical potentials, typically chemically separated from the reactions occurring during the measurement.
 When a voltammogram of such a system is plotted, the potential is that which is measured between the working and reference electrodes.